St Peter's and St Paul's Church, Bydgoszcz: History

-The church was built between 1872 and 1878, even though reference is made in the porch as 1876 as the date of completion of the construction.
-It was designed by Friedrich Wilhelm Adler for the purpose of the Lutheran rite and initially dedicated to Saint Paul.
+The church was built between 1872 and 1878, even though reference is made in the porch to 1876 as the date of completion of the construction.
+It was designed by Friedrich Adler for the purpose of the Lutheran rite and initially dedicated to Saint Paul.
 Adler was the son of an influential couple of Bromberg who owned the house at 4 Jezuicka Street at the beginning of the 19th century.
-Construction work was led by German engineer Heinrich Gruder.
+Construction work was led by municipal architect Heinrich Grüder.

-Material for decoration of the façade (moulded bricks and floor tiles) was brought from Charlottenburg near Berlin.
-Stained glasses adorning the choir and sacristy were produced by the Imperial Institute of stained glass in the Berlin, founded by Emperor William I.
+Material for decoration of the façade (moulded bricks and tiles, probably terracotta) was brought from (Berlin-)Charlottenburg.
+Stained glasses adorning the choir and sacristy were produced by the Imperial Institute of Stained Glass in Berlin, founded by Emperor William I.

 The building was equipped with underfloor gas heating, a central boiler room set under the chancel, two heaters with hot air ducts, and approximately 200 gas lamps.
-Its organ was built by a well-known company of Wilhelm Sauer from Frankfurt (Oder).
+Its organ was built by the well-known organ builder Wilhelm Sauer at Frankfurt (Oder).
 Lutheran rite liturgy was performed until 1945.

-On 3 September 1939, during Bydgoszcz "Bloody Sunday" episode, German irregulars shot at retreating troops of the Polish Army from the temple spire.
-During World War II, the building was severely damaged, both in 1939 following the Bydgoszcz "Bloody Sunday" and in 1945 during the firing of the city.
+On 3rd September 1939, during Bydgoszcz "Bloody Sunday" episode, German irregulars shot at retreating troops of the Polish Army from the temple spire.
+During World War II, the building was severely damaged, both in 1939 following the "Bloody Sunday" and in 1945 during the artillery firing of the city.

-On 2 February 1945 the Catholic Church took over the building, its dedication being presided over by Mgr Jan Konopczyński on the day of the celebration of the Presentation of Jesus at the Temple.
+On 2nd February 1945 the Catholic Church confiscated the building by having expropriated the protestant congregation.
+Its dedication was presided over by Mgr Jan Konopczyński on the day of the celebration of the Presentation of Jesus at the Temple.
 It served as a church and also as a school and was administered by the Parish of the Sacred Heart of Jesus in Bydgoszcz.
-The decree was issued on 24 August 1946, signed by cardinal August Hlond, and on 1 October, the church was established a parish under the name of "Holy apostles Peter and Paul".
+The decree was issued on 24th August 1946, signed by cardinal August Hlond, and on 1 October, the church was established a parish under the name of "Holy apostles Peter and Paul".